dandi/handbook/docs/100_about_this_doc.md

 # About this documentation

-This documentation is a work in progress and we wellcome any input: if something is missing or unclear, let us know by [opening an issue on our repository](https://github.com/dandi/handbook).
+This documentation is a work in progress and we welcome any input: if something is missing or unclear, let us know by [opening an issue on our repository](https://github.com/dandi/handbook).

-## Serving the doc locally
+## Serving the docs locally

-This project uses [MkDocs](https://www.mkdocs.org/) tool with [Material theme](https://squidfunk.github.io/mkdocs-material/) and extra plugins to generate the website.
+This project uses the [MkDocs](https://www.mkdocs.org/) tool with the [Material theme](https://squidfunk.github.io/mkdocs-material/) and extra plugins to generate the website.

 To test locally, you will need to install the Python dependencies.
 To do that, type the following commands: